Vaizard/mage-sovereign-common/README.md

 ===============

 Either disable two factor authentication or make sure to setup google authenticator correctly IMMEDIATELLY AFTER SETUP.
 I locked myself twice out of a VM during testing this role.
+See ` /tmp/sovereign-google-auth-files` to get the keys, or suffer in hell.

 Usage